Tessituragram/Tessituragram/README.md

 ## Description

 Tessituragram allows users to upload single-track MIDI files and outputs relevant metrics including vocal range, pitch quartiles, performance time, and time spent singing in generalized vocal *passaggi*.
+The program outputs tessituragram results to the console and to a PDF for storage and visualization.
 This repository includes a test suite of 150 manually-verified arias and their corresponding MIDI files.
 Guidance for testing with other MIDI files is in the Data section.

 ## Installation